 What might be the potential benefits and (unintended) consequences of engaging with the techno-social structures fueling the Web3 hype machine?
 And could those new colonial structures ever be appropriated and subverted by previously colonized communities?

 Between engaging with colonial practices enacted through technology, and rejecting technology’s potential benefits altogether, one possible way forward involves the creation of new ecosystems which do not necessarily subscribe to the logic of capitalist production, competition, and value speculation.
-In a 2018 paper, Ahmed Ansari argued that “to practice decolonial design means thinking beyond design as it exists today […] to propose alternatives to Western value systems that define abstract concepts like freedom, equality, justice, and choice on their terms.”
-On these terms, the potential benefits purported by a new technology must be decoupled from the ecosystem it currently operates in.
+Back in 2018, Ahmed Ansari argued that “to practice decolonial design means thinking beyond design as it exists today” and to propose alternatives “to Western value systems that define abstract concepts like freedom, equality, justice, and choice on their terms.”³ On these terms, the potential benefits purported by a new technology must be decoupled from the ecosystem it currently operates in.